Christopher Morel Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in the league.

-- The Brewers have the 10th-ranked team ERA among all league pitching staffs (4.01).
+- The Brewers' 4.00 team ERA ranks 10th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs given up (166 total, 1.3 per game).
+- Brewers pitchers combine to surrender 168 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Miley (6-3) gets the starting nod for the Brewers in his 18th start of the season.
-He has a 3.18 ERA in 87 2/3 innings pitched, with 59 strikeouts.

-- The lefty's last time out was on Wednesday against the Minnesota Twins, when he went five innings, surrendering three earned runs while allowing five hits.
+- The right-hander's last time out came on Wednesday against the Minnesota Twins, when he tossed six innings, surrendering six earned runs while giving up eight hits.

-- The 36-year-old has amassed a 3.18 ERA and 6.1 strikeouts per nine innings in 17 games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.